waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Cerulean City Post-Champion Events
 - **Misty Rematch & Battle Loop (SOLVED):** Trigger: After becoming Champion and solving the Trashed House backyard puzzle, interacting with Misty in the Cerulean Gym triggers a full-strength rematch.
 Battle Loop Anomaly: After defeating Misty, she immediately re-initiates the battle, creating a loop.
 This happened twice.
 Solution: When presented with the post-battle rematch prompt ('Ready for a rematch at my full strength?'), selecting 'NO' successfully broke the battle loop and allowed for normal progression.
 Conclusion: The rematch is a repeatable event, but can be exited by declining the subsequent challenge.
 This is a key mechanic to avoid getting stuck.
-- **Defeated Trainers as Obstacles:** Contrary to previous assumptions, defeated trainers often remain as impassable physical obstacles.
-Pathfinding must account for them as walls.
-(Observed Route 12, Route 13)
 - **Map Marker Discipline Failure:** I have repeatedly failed to mark defeated trainers immediately after battle, leading to wasted turns and incorrect tool outputs. **Correction:** The first action after any battle or post-battle dialogue MUST be to call `define_map_marker`.
 This is a non-negotiable step in my data management process.
-- **HM Forgetability:** HMs can be forgotten.
-(Confirmed by Scientist on Route 15 Gatehouse 2F)
-- **Tile Testing Protocol:** I must be more systematic about testing seemingly impassable tiles, especially in puzzle areas, to confirm they are not interactable or conditionally passable.
-- **`situational_awareness_auditor` Agent Idea:** Create an agent that cross-references my stated location and map ID with the actual game state data to flag hallucinations before I can act on them.
-This would be a critical tool for maintaining accurate situational awareness.